Dr. Siobhan Carter-David

 ASSISTANT PROFESSOR OF HISTORY

-“Issuing the Black Wardrobe: Fashion and Anti-Fashion in Post-Soul Publications” (book
+“Issuing the Black Wardrobe: Fashion and Anti-Fashion in Post-Soul Publications” (manuscript

 “A Fantasy in Fashion: Luxury Dressing and African American Lifestyle Magazines in the 1980s” in Race and Retail: Consumption Across the Color Line, Rutgers University Press, 2015